yy502/laserpecker/README.md

 # LaserPecker L1 & L1 Pro Review
 I am a happy owner of both LaserPecker L1 and L1 Pro.
 Here I share some of my thoughts and uses of them.
-I'll refer to L1 Pro as Pro for short in the rest of the artical.
+I may refer to L1 Pro as Pro for short in the rest of the article.

 # LaserPecker
-LaserPecker is brand of affordable and portable cunsumer level laser engravers.
-So far they have released their first generation laser engraveers (L1 and L1 Pro).
+LaserPecker is brand of affordable and portable consumer level laser engravers.
+So far they have released their first generation laser engravers (L1 and L1 Pro).
 The company will release more models with more powerful capabilities in 2020 and the near future.

 For more details, visit their official [English site](https://www.laserpecker.net/) or [Chinese site](http://www.laserpecker.cn/).